What exactly is chickenpox?

 • touching their blisters

-If you’re susceptible to chickenpox, it’s possible to contract it if you touch the rash of a person with shingles.
+If you’re susceptible to chickenpox, it’s also possible to contract it if you touch the rash of a person with shingles.

 If you’re worried that you or your child has chickenpox, call your doctor.
 If it’s not a serious case, they’ll probably recommend treating the symptoms while waiting for the disease to run its course.
 Treatment suggestions might include: